princesuyo/analyticsportfolio/AR Aging Report/README.md

 The following reports are included:

 1. **Aging of Receivables**:
-   - Tracks the movement of account statuses between the selected month and the previous month.
+   - Tracks the movement of contract count by their account statuses between the selected month and the previous month.
    - Includes a summarized comment section highlighting **good** and **bad** movements of accounts.

 2. **Outstanding Balance**: